yonicd/ggedit/README.md

 devtools::install_github("metrumresearchgroup/ggedit",subdir="ggedit")
 ```

+##Updates
+###Verbose outputs
+A new argument has been added to the ggedit call.
+If verbose is set to true on the ggedit call then for the:
+  - Layer output: In addition to the new ggproto object the user will also get the ggplot script that can be parsed/pasted in the console to create the same layer.
+  - Theme output: In addition to the new theme object the user will also get the ggplot script that can be parsed/pasted in the console to create the same theme.

+###plot.theme
+Function that will visualizes the contents of a ggplot theme object (using ggplot2 graphics).
+The output highlights what theme elements are currently active.
+If the user gives two themes (compare and base) it will return a comparison of the two showing what has changed from the theme defined as base.

 ##Limitations
   - layers
     - non colour aesthetics of numeric inputs are not currently supported, e.g.:
       `iris%>%ggplot(aes(x=Sepal.Length,y=Sepal.Width))+geom_point()+geom_text(aes(label=Species,size=Sepal.Length))`
     - geom_text: family is not currently open to change
+    - variable must have literal names and not a function, e.g.:
+    `iris%>%ggplot(aes(x=Sepal.Length,y=Sepal.Width,colour=factor(Species)))+geom_point()`
   - theme
     - margin,arrow are not currently available to edit